Belleville washer

-A Belleville washer, also known as a coned-disc spring, conical spring washer, disc spring, Belleville spring or cupped spring washer, is a conical shell which can be loaded along its axis either statically or dynamically.
-A Belleville washer is a type of spring shaped like a washer.
-It is the shape, a cone frustum, that gives the washer its characteristic spring.
+A Belleville washer, also known as a coned-disc spring, conical spring washer, disc spring, Belleville spring or cupped spring washer, is a type of spring shaped like a washer.
+Its shape, a cone frustum, that gives the washer its characteristic spring.

-The "Belleville" name comes from the inventor Julien Belleville who in Dunkerque, France, in 1867 patented a spring design which already contained the principle of the disc spring.
+The "Belleville" name comes from the inventor Julien Belleville who in Dunkirk, France, in 1867 patented a spring design which already contained the principle of the disc spring.
 The real inventor of Belleville washers is unknown.